petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

 - A *variable* is a named object.

 Each *fundamental type* corresponds directly to hardware facilities and has a fixed size that deter- mines the range of values that can be stored in it.

-The size of a type is implementation-defined and can be found out with the `sizeof` operator.
+The size of a type is implementation-defined and can be found with the `sizeof` operator.

     sizeof(int)  // often 4